TheVisualHub/MembraneFoundry/README.md

-# ⚙️ Multiscale Molecular Modeling of Biomembranes Systems
+# ⚙️⚡ Multiscale Molecular Modeling of Biomembranes Systems

 🎥 Click on the image to watch the video in 4K:
 [![Watch the video](https://img.youtube.com/vi/qgFmRrF_M9k/maxresdefault.jpg)](https://www.youtube.com/watch?v=qgFmRrF_M9k)

-Welcome to the Membrane Foundry!
+Welcome to the **Membrane Foundry**!
-Your 🛠️ custom-made toolbox for building, simulating, and analyzing complex biomembrane systems.
+Your 🛠️ **custom-made toolbox** for building, simulating, and analyzing complex biomembrane systems.

 ---